Jump to main navigation Skip to Content

 Artificial Intelligence Funding Initiative

 The DFG has launched a strategic funding initiative in the field of artificial intelligence (AI).
-Projects from all areas of AI research are to be financed in various funding programmes in the years 2020 to 2022 as part of the initiative.
+Projects from all areas of AI research have been financed in various funding programmes in the years 2020 to 2022 as part of the initiative.
+After two successful calls within the Emmy Noether Programme and one within the framework of the Research Units, the funding initiative is currently being evaluated and new rounds of calls for proposals are paused for the time being.

 Artificial intelligence techniques are increasingly becoming an integral part of the research process in many branches of science.
 In recognition of this, the AI initiative addresses different areas of action: On the one hand, it highlights the need for top-level academic research in this area closely interlinking research on AI methods with basic research in the disciplines in which AI methods are increasingly being used.
 At the same time, success in the competition for the best researchers in this field plays an important role in terms of positioning Germany’s AI research landscape internationally.